rcalix1/AI_auditing/README.md

 # AI Auditing, Eplainable AI, and Ethics

-* AIML
+* AIBT
-*  AIML: Explainable AI and Ethical Considerations - such as SHAP
+* AIBT: Explainable AI and Ethical Considerations - such as SHAP
 * AI auditing, risk, and compliance

 ## ARTIFICIAL INTELLIGENCE ETHICS FRAMEWORK FOR THE INTELLIGENCE COMMUNITY